AutomediUK/policies/coshh_policy.md

 *	Substances generated from activities, e.g. fumes.
 *	Naturally occurring substances, e.g. grain dust.
 *	Biological agents such as bacteria and other micro-organisms.

-Material Safety Data Sheet (MSDS):
+_Material Data Sheet (MDS)_
-For the purpose of this policy, an “MSDS” is a document which provides important health and safety information regarding a substance.
+For the purpose of this policy, an “MDS” is a document which provides important health and safety information regarding a substance.
 This is provided by the supplier or manufacturer, and indicates whether a substance is classified as hazardous.

 ## Roles and responsibilities ##
 The Registered Manager is responsible for: